mgblue4422/medical_imaging_app/README.md

 ## Step 1: Update user Data  `config.py`

 Change the user and pass code to your login details for the Uis Server.

-SFTP_USERNAME = 'u123456' #replace with actual username
+SFTP_USERNAME = 'u123456' - replace with actual username

-SFTP_PASSWORD = 'examplepassword'  # Replace with your actual password
+SFTP_PASSWORD = 'examplepassword' - Replace with your actual password

 ---